Anjali17aj/PostgreSQL/README.md

 # SQL.
-This repo contains SQL commands.

 SQL Engine used : postgresql and Graphical interface : pgAdmin